zakvarty/ds_poster_session/README.md

 ## Links to Rmarkdown templates:
-  Some of you might be experiences in using markdown to produce reports.
-When combined with appropriate css markdown can also be used to produce posters.
+  Some of you might be experienced in using markdown to produce reports.
+There are templates for this too!
+When combined with appropriate css markdown can also be used to produce beautiful posters.
 Links to some templates for those who are so inclined are given here.
-We do not provide guidance on how to use these because of the limited time available in the session.
+We do not provide guidance on how to use these.
+Again, look for good commenting and a README.

    - [Clean example poster template](https://www.overleaf.com/latex/examples/writing-posters-with-markdown/jtbgmmgqrqmh)
    - [List of well documented templates](https://gist.github.com/Pakillo/4854e5d760351206084f6be8abe476b2)